 If you want a sub, but are concerned about how much space it might take up in your car, then you might want a powered subwoofer or a vehicle-specific subwoofer enclosure.
 These subs mount in your cargo area or under a seat, so you don't lose much storage space.

 What kind of budget do you have in mind?

 Think about how much you want to invest in your car A/V system.
 The goal, of course, is to get the system that you want without paying extra for features that you don't need.

 Do you want to purchase everything at once, or would you rather build your system one or two pieces at a time?
 A gradual approach to system building can put even high-end systems within anyone's grasp.

-If you're paying attention to price, check out our weekly specials on the Crutchfield home page to find popular products at great discounts.
+If you're paying attention to price, check out our weekly specials in the Crutchfield Specials Zone to find popular products at great discounts.
 You'll also want to check out the Outlet Store for more great deals, including "open box" and "scratch and dent" items.

 You can also get an idea of how easy it will be to install the gear you're considering.
-Keep in mind that Crutchfield offers free installation gear and information for most orders for car A/V equipment.
+Keep in mind that Crutchfield offers discounted installation gear and free installation information for most orders for car A/V equipment.